benwilcock/backstagecon-2023/README.md

 This download will usually take several minutes.

-Once downloaded, reboot the container and go back to Models page of the [Text Generation WebUI GUI](http://localhost:7860) and now 'select' the `mistral-7b-openorca.Q4_K_M.gguf` as your model and click the "Reload" button.
+Once downloaded, reboot the container and go back to Models page of the [Text Generation WebUI GUI](http://localhost:7860) and now 'select' the `mistral-7b-openorca.Q4_K_M.gguf` as your model and click the "Load" button.
 Set the model to use as many threads as you have physical CPUs (if your PC supports 8 threads, you probably have 4 CPUs, so set it to "4").

 Next, go to the "parameters > character" tab and choose "Backchat" from the dropdown list.